wilsonmar/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 0. Use a text editor to begin defining a shell script.

-   We define enviornment variables with values, such as REGION needed for most aws CLI commands.
+   We define environment variables with values, such as REGION needed for most aws CLI commands.

    <pre>